 Don't panic, you are still able to hit the peak of cherry blossoms season in Hokkaido, whose cherry trees usually peak from mid-May and open for one week.
 Go to the Matsumae Park or Goryokaku Fort, you will never regret missing the scales of cherry blossoms in Tokyo

 How to enjoy hanami in a traditional way

 A picnic among Japanese people under the cherry trees (known as hanami party) will be, undoubtfully, one of the most memorable experiences you will have in life.
 Even though you are coming as a foreign visitor, it is quite easy to pick up the etiquette and immerse yourself in this rich cultural event.

-1. Permission for picnic.
+1. Permission for the picnic.
 Bear in mind that not every place with cherry trees is allowed for hanami parties.
 Make sure by contacting the office via their website or phone.

 2. Check weather forecast.
 Some days in spring would be rainy and windy, and it can be really cold.
 Bring poncho in cloudy days and warm clothes.

-3. Prepare the picnic kit beforehand.
-Including a plastic/straw mat, portable glass, drinks, wet tissues, and trash bags.
+3. Prepare the picnic kit beforehand, including a plastic/straw mat, portable glass, drinks, wet tissues, and trash bags.
 These items are available in 100 yuan shops.
 Regarding food, you can opt for prepared hanami bento sold in most food floor of large malls.

 4. Reserve a spot.
-This can be achieved only by arriving to the spot early before other groups arrive.
+This can be achieved only by arriving at the spot early before other groups arrive.
 Spread the mat and on the spot as it will be taken if the owner is not there.